craigmbooth/craigmbooth.github.io/_posts/blog/2015-11-05-selinux-for-mortals.md

    * "targeted" -- If there is a policy for a process it is managed by SELinux, everything else can run fine.
 There are 100's of policies predefined for different processes
    * "mls" -- Can be very complex, can apply policies to all processes.

+For the purposes of this document we will consider only the targeted policy.
 You can tell what your system should be running by looking in ``/etc/selinux/config``, you can also check via ``/usr/sbin/sestatus``.
 This will tell you what policy should be loaded, and whether SELinux is running in permissive (log things only), or enforcing mode (block inappropriate access).

-There are a couple of concepts that we need
+There are a couple of concepts that we need:  Labeling and type enforcement

 ## Labeling